Special Education and Clinical Sciences

 Samantha Shune, associate professor (dysphagia, aging).
 BA, 2005, Michigan, Ann Arbor; MA, 2007, Ohio State; PhD, 2014, Iowa.
 (2014)

-Jayme Sloan, clinical associate professor.
+Jayme Sloan, associate clinical professor.
 BA, 2009, Oregon; MS, 2014, Nova Southeastern.
 (2021)

 McKay Moore Sohlberg, professor (cognitive rehabilitation, traumatic brain injury).
 BA, 1982, Stanford; MS, 1984, PhD, 1990, Washington, Seattle.
 (1995)